syl20bnr/spacemacs-elpa-mirror/melpa/shr-tag-pre-highlight-readme.txt

 Installation:

-Place this package somewhere in Emacs `load-path' and add the following lines to a suitable init file:

-(with-eval-after-load 'shr
-  (require 'shr-tag-pre-highlight)
-  (add-to-list 'shr-external-rendering-functions
-               '(pre . shr-tag-pre-highlight)))

-(when (version< emacs-version "26") (with-eval-after-load 'eww
-    (advice-add 'eww-display-html :around
-                'eww-display-html--override-shr-external-rendering-functions)))

-If you use `use-package' to manage your init file, you can use something like this:
+This package is available from MELPA.
+If you use [use-package](https://github.com/jwiegley/use-package) to manage the init file, use something like the following:

 (use-package shr-tag-pre-highlight
-  :load-path "~/src/shr-tag-pre-highlight.el"
+  :ensure t
   :after shr
   :config
   (add-to-list 'shr-external-rendering-functions
                '(pre . shr-tag-pre-highlight))
   (when (version< emacs-version "26")
     (with-eval-after-load 'eww
       (advice-add 'eww-display-html :around